brianc/node-libpq/README.md

 - `connectionParams` is an optional string
 - `callback` is mandatory.
 It is called when the connection has successfully been established.

+__async_ Connects to a PostgreSQL backend server process.

 This function actually calls the `PQconnectdb` blocking connection method in a background thread within node's internal thread-pool.
 There is a way to do non-blocking network I/O for some of the connecting with libpq directly, but it still blocks when your local file system looking for config files, SSL certificates, .pgpass file, and doing possible dns resolution.
-Because of this, the best way to get _fully_ non-blocking is to juse use `libuv_queue_work` and let node do it's magic.
+Because of this, the best way to get _fully_ non-blocking is to juse use `libuv_queue_work` and let node do it's magic and so that's what I do.
+This function _does not block_.

 ##### `pq.connectSync([connectionParams:string])`